Click on the link to go to the desired section:

 VCU Massey Cancer Center (MCC) has established the Protocol Review and Monitoring Committee (PRMC) in line with mandates from the National Cancer Institute (NCI) regarding research with human subjects.
 As an NCI designated cancer center, we are required to report on ALL research activities including those that are not considered clinical trials (even those collaborating with outside hospitals, researchers, etc.), regardless of whether you contact patients.

 Every cancer-related research project is required to obtain PRMC approval.
 This is a requirement that is mandated by the VCU Vice-President for Research.
 The PRMC is responsible for ensuring that all research protocols are scientifically sound and feasible prior to their submission to the VCU Institutional Review Board (IRB) for review.
-The PRMC primarily reviews therapeutic studies.
+The PRMC Parent Committee primarily reviews therapeutic studies.

 The Cancer Prevention and Control subcommittee (CPC) of the PRMC was established to review non-therapeutic studies that do not involve investigational medications or procedures, for example, behavioral interventions and secondary data analysis of patient data.
 For Cancer Prevention and Control studies approval is obtained from the CPC subcommittee, although the level of review will vary from protocol to protocol.
-Submitted protocols that are funded by an agency such as the NIH, NCI, or ACS, and have received scientific peer review prior to funding, will not be subject to further scientific review by the CPC, here.
-(See Expedited review explanation below.)The CPC subcommittee is required to ensure scientific rigor and that CPC studies will achieve their patient enrollment targets without undue burden to MCC patients.
+Submitted protocols that are funded by an agency such as the NIH, NCI, or ACS, and have received scientific peer review prior to funding, will not be subject to further scientific review by the CPC subcommittee, here.
+(See Expedited review explanation below.)The CPC subcommittee is required to ensure scientific rigor and that CPC studies will achieve their participant enrollment targets without undue burden to MCC patients.

 To facilitate the successful enrollment and conduct of human subjects research.

 To establish a consistent protocol to be followed as part of conducting human subjects research.